The best Sony portrait lenses

 What criteria should I consider when choosing a portrait lens?

-A portrait lens is generally chosen according to two features.
+A portrait lens is generally chosen based on two main features.

 The focal length

-You will generally choose the one that gives the portrait a correct perspective, the goal being to give the face and body real, harmonious – even flattering – proportions.
+You will usually choose the focal length that gives the portrait a natural perspective, the goal being to give the face and body realistic, harmonious — even flattering — proportions.

 Experienced portrait photographers generally recommend that you stand at least 2 meters away from your subject.
-To pay attention to perspective, 135mm for face, 85mm for head and 50mm for full-length portrait are good bases to get a natural perspective.
-I’m talking here about a full frame camera.
-Remember that with APS-C format, there is a coefficient factor of the focal length (about x 1.5).
-So, for APS-C sensor, you will rather consider 85mm for face, 50mm for bust and 35mm for full body portrait.
+For perspective, 135mm for close face portraits, 85mm for head-and-shoulders shots and 50mm for full-length portraits are good starting points to get a natural perspective.
+Here, I’m talking about a full-frame camera.
+Remember that with APS-C format, there is a crop factor to take into account (about x 1.5).
+So, for an APS-C sensor, you would rather consider 85mm for face portraits, 50mm for bust portraits and 35mm for full-body portraits.

-These are obviously only basics, and it is quite possible to shoot portraits with 35 or 50mm focal lengths (close to the human eye) to capture the atmosphere as well as the subject!
+Of course, these are only general guidelines, and it is quite possible to shoot portraits with 35 or 50mm focal lengths (close to the human eye) to capture both the atmosphere and the subject!
 Ideal when doing street portraits, for example.

-When shooting outside, long focal lengths make it easier to isolate your subject from its context.
+When shooting outside, longer focal lengths make it easier to isolate your subject from its context.
 With a short focal length, the context, even blurred, will always be present.

 The aperture